sophon-org/sophon-light-node/README.md

 DESTINATION_ADDRESS= # [OPTIONAL] this is the wallet address that will receive rewards from the Guardians programme (based on the percetage defined above).
 Most of the times it will be the operator address, but you can define a different one.
 Defaults to OPERATOR_ADDRESS if not set.

 PERCENTAGE= # [OPTIONAL] The percentage this node will charge as rewards fee from delegators.
 Basically, rewards are calculated based on delegated amount, and this percentage defines how much goes to you as node operator, and the rest goes to delegators.
 It must be a decimal from 0.00 to 100.
 Only 2 decimals allowed. **Required** if OPERATOR_ADDRESS is set, ignored otherwise.
+Once it is set, it CAN NOT be modified.

 PUBLIC_DOMAIN= # [OPTIONAL] this is the public domain URL/IP where the node is running so it can be reach by the monitoring servers.
 Please include protocol or it defaults to HTTPS. **Required** if OPERATOR_ADDRESS is set.